https://www.deakin.edu.au/__data/assets/image/0011/553835/36612_bacheor-of-information-technology-honours-hero.jpg

 Course overview

-Gain a competitive edge with in-depth knowledge of your chosen discipline through a supervised research project in Deakin’s Bachelor of Information Technology (Honours).
+Gain a competitive edge in Deakin’s Bachelor of Information Technology (Honours).
+Delve deep and acquire advanced knowledge in your chosen discipline through a supervised research project.
 This course connects you with teachers working in the field, supporting you to explore deeper approaches to future technologies and opening doors to further research.

-Graduates from Deakin’s honours program are in high demand for their investigative, exploratory and lateral thinking approach to IT.
-By undertaking a focused research project, you will graduate with advanced technical expertise in your chosen specialisation, as well as the skills to become a creative, solutions-driven professional in this dynamic industry.
+Graduates from Deakin’s IT honours program are in high demand for their investigative, exploratory and lateral-thinking approach to IT.
+By undertaking a focused research project, you will graduate with advanced technical expertise in your chosen specialisation, as well as with the skills to become a creative, solutions-driven professional in this dynamic industry.

 Are you a high performer wanting to investigate specialised knowledge through a focused research project?

 You’ll work together with supervisors to investigate your area of interest through research.
-Your project will reinforce the skills you already have and your passion for new knowledge while you work towards contributing new ideas to IT-related industry sectors.
+Your project will reinforce your existing skills and your passion for obtaining new knowledge while you work towards contributing new ideas to IT-related industry sectors.

 Your project can focus on one of Deakin’s many IT discipline areas, including: